How does the Hair Drug test work?

 Legal Hair Drug testing

 At EasyDNA, we understand that you may need this test for reasons such as pre-employment or a court case which require legally defensible drug test results.
 That is why we are offering you the option to upgrade to a legal Hair Drug test for just an additional $65!
-Please note that legal Hair Drug testing requires an independent third party to collect the hair sample and confirm the identity of the donor.
+Please note that legal testing requires a doctor or professional sampler to collect the hair sample and verify the identity of the donor.
+The sample collection kit will be sent directly to your nominated sampler.
 Should you be interested in this upgrade, make sure to select the respective option when ordering the test.

 Frequently Asked Questions